AdobeDocs/pass.en/help/authentication/tve-dashboard-home.md

 ## Configuration Status {#conf-status}

-This section presents 10 most recent configuration changes, that includes:
+This section presents 10 most recent configuration changes that include:

 * **Changes log**: A brief description of the change selected by the user.
 * **Pushed by**: The account responsible for the change.